 - 1. Letter from medical provider recommending the influenza vaccine for the VR - 2.
 Medical Authorization Form for the VR - 3.
-NHIIS Opt-In and Opt-Out.
-Each vaccine recipient or parent/guardian must be informed given the opportunity to opt-in or opt-out of vaccination documentation in NHIIS. - 4.
 On-Site Medical Services consent form signed by DCYF case coordinator for that minor.

 Consents must be completed correctly.
-If any of the consent forms are not completed in their entirety (i.e. missing an answer to a question or not signed/dated by a parent/guardian, etc.), vaccination must be declined.
+If any of the consent forms are not completed in their entirety (i.e. missing an answer to a question, signed/dated by a parent/guardian, etc.), vaccination will need to be declined.